carterexp/rally-blade/README.md

 F/’  | air slash
 _______________
-**the more the slash is rallied, the more damage it deals, incentivizing rallies*
+**the more the slash is rallied, the more damage the slash deals*